RamiHammouda/Internship-process-digitalization/README.md

 ** The process of the internship is a business workflow that would be worked on in this project.
 This process needs to be implemented using Bonita framework.
 The process includes several steps or tasks that need to be completed in order to complete the subject internship confirmation process in the university.

 # Motivation
-The digitization of administrative workflows has become an important topic in recent years.The introduction of digital solutions can bring various benefits, such as more efficient processes, faster response times, better data management and greater transparency.
+The digitalization of administrative workflows has become an important topic in recent years.The introduction of digital solutions can bring various benefits, such as more efficient processes, faster response times, better data management and greater transparency.
 In this context, this project will be developed using the Bonita Framework to show how Business workflow frameworks lead to a better productivity from all angles.

 <img src="https://i.ibb.co/6Fm9832/Screenshot-2023-05-02-174203.png" width="550" title = "screenshot">